tvjames/README/README.md

 _How do you like feedback - the medium (IRC, email, in person, etc.)_

-Usually in person, probably in private, but public if it's something that needs me to address immidiately.
-Slack/email if I'm gumpy at the time.
+Usually in person, probably in private, but public if it's something that needs me to address immediately.
+Slack/email if I'm grumpy at the time.

 _How do you like feedback - routine like in 1:1s, or as-it-happens_

-As close to as-it-happens after the stress has passed as must as possible.
+As close to as-it-happens after the stress has passed, as must as possible.

 _How do you prefer to receive recognition? (public or private)_